AriKaminski/AriKaminski/README.md

 ## Hi there 👋

-### My name is Ari Kaminski, welcome to my special repository!
+### My name is Ari Kaminski, welcome to my github!

 - 🔭 I’m currently working on becoming a python developer.
 I have several projects and am currently working on school work.